wuespace/telestion-rocketsound/README.md

-# RocketSound
+# RocketSound Groundstation

 RocketSound is a student experiment for estimating sounding-rocket state based on sound measurements.

 ## Installation

-RocketSound can be installed from source or with a docker image.
+RocketSound Groundstation can be installed from source or with a docker image.

 ### Published Release